These are the best motherboards you can buy in 2022

 When it comes to the expansion slots, the ASRock B660M Pro RS motherboard only supports PCIe 4.0.
 You get two PCIe 4.0 x16 slots along with a single PCIe 3.0 x1 slot towards the bottom of the board.
 For storage, you get a single M.2 socket along with four SATA3 6.0GB/s connectors with support for RAID 0,1,5, and 10.
 It’s not the most premium motherboard out there which is why you won’t see any shrouds or heatsinks.
 The m2 slot, however, is covered with a heat-spreader.

 The LGA1700 socket at the center of the board is flanked by the VRM module to the left and four DIMM slots to the right.
-The ASRock B660M Pro RS has a reliable VRM module with an 8 phase design.
+The ASRock B660M Pro RS has a reliable VRM module with an 8-phase design.
 It supports Intel’s Hybrid and Turbo Max 3.0 technology to boost the clock speeds of the chip.
-Even though it supports all Alder Lake chips, we don’t recommend pairing this board with high-end chips like, say, the 12900K.
-You’re better of using a high-end Z690 board for those processors.
+Even though it supports all Alder Lake chips, we don’t recommend pairing this board with higher-end chips like the 12900K.

 Best compact AMD motherboard: Gigabyte X570-I AORUS Pro WiFi

 |Voltage Regulator:||Direct 8 Phases|

 |PCIe x16:||1 x PCI Express x16 slot|